vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/site-recovery-manager/Request-SrmToken.md

 Request-SrmToken -fqdn sfo-m01-srm01.sfo.rainpole.io -username admin -password VMw@re1!
 ```

-This example shows how to connect to a Site Recovery Manager Appliance appliance.
+This example shows how to connect to a Site Recovery Manager appliance.

 ## Parameters

 ### -fqdn

-The fqdn parameter The fully qualified domain name of the Site Recovery Manager Appliance.
+The fqdn parameter The fully qualified domain name of the Site Recovery Manager appliance.

 ```yaml
 Type: String